Ron Lyle

 Ronald David Lyle (February 12, 1941 – November 26, 2011) was an American professional boxer who competed from 1971 to 1980, and in 1995.
-He challenged unsuccessfully for the world heavyweight championship, losing to Muhammad Ali in 1975.
-Known for his punching power, crowd-pleasing fighting style, and his courage and determination in the ring, Lyle defeated Buster Mathis, Oscar Bonavena, Jimmy Ellis, Vicente Rondón, Earnie Shavers, Joe Bugner, Gregorio Peralta and Scott LeDoux, but is best known for his fight against George Foreman in 1976, which was voted Fight of the Year by The Ring magazine.
+He unsuccessfully challenged for the world heavyweight championship, losing to Muhammad Ali in 1975.
+Known for his punching power, crowd-pleasing fighting style, and his courage and determination in the ring, Lyle defeated Buster Mathis, Oscar Bonavena, Jimmy Ellis, Vicente Rondón, Earnie Shavers, Joe Bugner, Gregorio Peralta and Scott LeDoux.
+He is most famous for his fight against George Foreman in 1976, which was voted Fight of the Year by The Ring magazine.

-Early life, family and education
+Early life and education

 Lyle was born the third of 19 children to William and Nellie Lyle of Dayton, Ohio.
 In 1954, they moved to Denver, Colorado, where his father (a part-time minister) had a job as a sandblaster at Buckley Air Force Base.
 Nellie had been a missionary.
 The family resided in housing projects on Denver's northeast side.

 Lyle associated with street gangs in his Whittier neighborhood.
 He dropped out of Manual High School at age 17 after the school basketball coach told him he would not be on the team.